 - May help with mental disorders such as depression and anxiety

 - Has many medical uses (of which I would suggest you consult your doctor about before use)

 As with all supplements, they are NOT all created equal.
-Some are filled with preservatives, chemicals, fillers and many more nasties, and if it is something you need to take long term then just think of how detrimental it would be to keep filling your body with rubbish.
-Many of these will have names that are unrecognisable, so many times you don’t really know what you are putting in your body or the potential side effects of this added junk.
+Some are filled with preservatives, chemicals, fillers and many more nasties and if it is something you need to take long term then just think of how detrimental it would be to keep filling your body with rubbish.
+Many of these will have names that are unrecognisable so you don’t really know what you are putting in your body, or the potential side effects of this added junk.